 I would note that this can also go the other way around, especially as the reps get lower than 5 and the weights get heavier.
 Groove becomes much more critical as the reps get lower; whereas lifters can often save a lift that is out of position when the reps are higher, their technique has to be much more consistent to do low reps without getting into problems.

 I should note that there are critics of the 5X5 for certain applications, notably competition powerlifting.
 The usual criticism is that 5X5 doesn’t provide enough heavy first reps to prepare someone for powerlifting.
 A routine based around triples, doubles and singles are often preferred since this not only lets you go heavier but you get more properly done first reps which is a key to optimal powerlifting performance.
-And there is much to this idea.
+There is much merit to this approach.

 However, I don’t recall the 5X5 being explicitly recommended for powerlifting so I’m not sure it’s a particularly valid criticism.
 5X5 is a good way of building basic strength (and some decent size if you do it right) and that’s what it’s typically presented as.